PayString/paystring/README.md

 To experiment with PayID, you can spin up a local server by running `npm run devEnvUp`, which uses our local [`docker-compose.yml`](./docker-compose.yml) file.
 If you want to work on the PayID server source code itself, you can spin up a Postgres database to develop against by running `npm run devDbUp`.

-To clean up the associated Docker containers after you create a local server, run `npm run devDown`.
+To clean up the associated Docker containers after you create a local server or database container, run `npm run devDown`.

 ## Further Reading